Gynecomastia Wound Healing, Scar Tissue, Massage and More

-Our “minimal scar gynecomastia surgery” technique helps reduce the evidence of surgery on the surface, but underneath the skin it can be a different story for guys with man boobs.
+Our “minimal scar gynecomastia surgery” technique helps reduce the evidence of surgery on the surface, but underneath the skin, it can be a different story for guys with man boobs.
 Worry about palpable lumps (and whether it’s gland coming back) is relatively common.
 It doesn’t help to understand that scar formation is at least somewhat unpredictable.
 But it may help to know how the process progresses, and what you can do.

 Initial Wound Healing

-Medical professionals like those at Johns Hopkins generally divide the wound healing process in four phases.
+Medical professionals like those at Johns Hopkins generally divide the wound healing process into four phases.
 The first is called “hemostasis,” or stopping the bleeding.
 This phase, involving blood clotting and the formation of a barrier (scab) to block further drainage, is well underway when patients leave our New York gynecomastia operating suite.
-The inflammatory phase takes place over the next few days, when white blood cells arrive to fight infection.
+The inflammatory phase takes place over the next few days when white blood cells arrive to fight infection.
 These few days are when swelling usually peaks and guys may experience mild to moderate discomfort.

 The Lifecycle of Scar Tissue